Petschko/dhl-php-sdk/examples/getting-started.md

 // Set a Sequence-Number if you need a referrence when you get the response
 $dhl->setSequenceNumber((string) '1'); // Default: '1'

-// You can let DHL send a Mail to the Receiver, if you want that set the Mail
-$dhl->setReceiverEmail((string) 'receiver@mail.com'); // Default: null -> Disabled

 /* You can get the Label as URL or as Base64-Data-String - set it how you want to have it
 * Possible Values: